Australian & World Cruise News

 Other ships based in Australia are three Princess Cruises ships, such as the MV Dawn Princess (now transferred to P&O), Sea Princess and the Sun Princess, whilst Carnival Cruises also has two ships based in Australia Carnival Spirit and Carnival Legend, this today Australia has ten ships based here and then there is a myriad of excellent ships that are based in Australia from September to April and these may are ships from; Holland America Line, Celebrity Cruises, Royal Caribbean as well as a good number of other Cruise Lines and individual ships that call on our ports!
 Thus it is no wonder that the numbers of Australian cruise passengers are simply escalating beyond belief!

-has proved that Australians’ have a great love of cruising and this has
+that Australians have a great love of cruising and this has

 The landmark achievement of over one million passengers in a calendar year has achieved some six years before it had been originally anticipated and it has been driven by an impressive average annual growth of 20% over the past 12 years!